InquisitiveAS/swisskSDT_AS/README.md

 BATCH FILE

-Web App Development ( Retool Integration with other API's)
+Web App Development inside RETOOL (Integration with API's, Database and Queries) - Coming soon!!

 (Will add more as I selfexplore the holy grail of Computer Science)